nikolasjdawson/behavioral-ds.github.io/content/home/intro.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Behavioral Data Science" subtitle = ""
+title = "Behavioral Data Science lab"
+# part of the UTS Data Science Institute
+subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.